calebelee05/CS180-Lab23-Team1-Project/README.md

 ## Test Case Files
     - TestClient.java: Tests the functionality of the Client class.
     - TestServer.java: Tests the functionality of the Server class.
+    - TestDatabase.java: Tests the functionality of the combined Database class.

 ## How to Run
 1. Compile Server.java and GUI.java classes with `javac Server.java` and `javac GUI.java`.